openshift/ci-docs/content/en/docs/how-tos/external-images.md

 title: "Using External Images in CI"
 date: 2020-10-05T11:14:39-04:00
 draft: false
+description: How to import external images to the CI environments for use in jobs.
 ---

 The `ci-operator` config only allows to reference `ImageStreamTags`, it does not allow to specify arbitrary Docker pull specs.
 In order